al-husayn/awesome-ui-resources/README.md

 # 🌐 UI Resources Collection

 A curated list of modern UI libraries, design systems, and tools to speed up your workflow and elevate your interfaces.
-Ideal for React, Tailwind, or general front-end projects.
+Ideal for React,NextJS, Vue/Nuxt, Tailwind, or general front-end projects.

 ---